 Top 10 Furnace Brands of 2016 – Price vs. Value

 To understand our list of the top 10 furnace brands, it is important to first look at how we arrived at these rankings.
-After all, are these just our arbitrary opinions?
-No. As I mentioned in the sister article: Top 10 Air Conditioner Brands, it is important to understand the difference between price, and value.
+For instance, are these just our arbitrary opinions on furnace brands, or are they based in fact?
+As I mentioned in the sister article: Top 10 Air Conditioner Brands, it is important to understand the difference between price, and value.
 If something is received at the lowest possible cost to you, then it is said to have a low price.
 However, if it is the cheapest, made-in-China (Taiwan, or wherever) furnace and it breaks in a year and a half, then it doesn’t have much value.

 How Value Was Determined for Our List of the Top 10 Furnace Brands